Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Introduction

-\item We unlock \textit{zero-shot ligand-based de novo }design with transfer learning.
-Since molecular task arithmetic uses only negative molecules to learn task directions, it can be used even when no positively labeled data is available.
-Models trained with molecular task arithmetic can design molecules fulfilling one or multiple target properties, with minimal side effects on non-targeted properties.
+Task arithmetic manipulates model weights to transfer or combine learned properties across tasks \citep{ilharco2023editing}.
+It has shown promise in vision and language applications, such as model merging and multi-objective optimization \citep{ilharco2023editing,choi2024revisiting}.
+Here, we apply it to an intriguing challenge: training with negative data to steer models away from undesirable chemical regions in order to generate positive molecules.
+This is an especially daunting task because (a) chemical space is vast, discrete, and sparse, and (b) structure-property relationships are non-linear.
+Here, we investigate whether task arithmetic can open new opportunities to efficiently chart the dark chemical universe.
+Our large-scale and systematic study across 33 (bio)chemical design tasks shows that it can design \textit{positive} molecules by using \textit{negative} ones, thereby remarkably advancing the capabilities of generative deep learning to navigate the chemical space.

+The key contributions of this work are the following: \begin{itemize} \item We introduce \textit{molecular task arithmetic} (MTA) in generative drug design for the first time, as a strategy to overcome data limitations typical of drug discovery and leverage negative molecules in a novel way.

+\item We show that MTA enables \textit{zero-shot ligand-based de novo} design, by designing molecules fulfilling \textit{one} or \textit{multiple} target properties starting from negative molecules, even in cases where no positive molecules were available to the models.

-\item We improve \textit{few-shot molecule design} with traditional transfer learning pipelines.
-When used to augment the traditional finetuning based on positive molecules, molecular task arithmetic increases the number of diverse and desirable designs across 20 experiments.
-This shows the potential of molecular task arithmetic to replace the dominant transfer learning practices, by allowng to leverage both positive and negative molecules simultaneously. \end{itemize}
+\item We augment \textit{few-shot molecule design} with task arithmetic.
+When used to augment traditional transfer learning pipelines, MTA increases the number of diverse and desirable designs across tasks of increasing difficulty. \end{itemize} Our results display the potential of molecular task arithmetic to replace dominant ligand-based de novo design practices, by leveraging molecules with \textit{undesirable} properties in an unprecedented way.